So you are a freelancer or independent contractor and you want to know

 Here’s the problem(s): having a “1099” or “Schedule C” business does not give you as favorable a tax benefit as this next option below.
 This setup may fall into the category of Independent Contractor Taxes.

-You pay more in self-employed payroll tax and are offered a few less potential business deductions than if you were incorporated.
+You may pay more in self-employed payroll tax than if you were incorporated.
 Plus, you can’t build business credit as a “1099” service provider.
 That’s just not sweet.

 Freelance Definition (a quick sidebar)

 Freelancers are often referred to as independent contractors or 1099 contractors, but people often wonder if those terms are interchangeable.
 These terms get used interchangeably in my experience, but there IS a distinction.
 And, naturally, folks want to know exactly what category they fall into for tax reporting purposes.

 Well..according to the IRS, an individual is an independent contractor if the payer has the right to control or direct only the result of the work and not what will be done and how it will be done.
 Meaning no set hours, they work on their own equipment and at their own office or home, and they just need to deliver a finished product by the deadline.

 Business Entity Income: This option is where you create a separate business entity for your freelance business activities.

 In layman’s terms, this would be an entity that has a separate business name and has the “INC” or “LLC” designation at the end of it.
 You likely would also want to get the “S Corp” designation for tax purposes.

-You will pay less self-employed payroll tax than if you are just a 1099 contractor.
+You will potentially pay less self-employed payroll tax than if you are just a 1099 contractor.